vanipoudwal/Term-4-RWD/README.md

 # Term-4-RWD
-This repository is used to write RESPONSIVE WEB DESIGN Code.
+This Repository Is Used To Write Responsive Web Design (jQuery + CSS + JS) Code.